deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 For backups, there are several methods and [Xtrabackup](./xtrabackup_optimizing_your_mysql_backups.md) is again one of the favorites.

+!!! info

-{{< alert context="info" text="Just like when a new node joins the cluster and blocks the donor's transactions, it's the same for backups, but only for MyISAM!" />}}
+    Just like when a new node joins the cluster and blocks the donor's transactions, it's the same for backups, but only for MyISAM!

 If you only use InnoDB and use Xtrabackup, there will be no transaction locks and therefore no special node needed for backups!